Eldon, Washington: 1900-1950s

 Eldon was a busy town in the early 1900s when logging operations were extensive on the upper Hamma Hamma River.
-A CCC side camp was stationed near the Hamma Hamma River in the 1930s.
+A Civilian Conservation Corps (CCC) side camp was stationed near river in the 1930s.

-Between 1936-37, The CCC started construction of the Hamma Hamma Guard Station (Now Hamma Hamma Cabin).
-For Forest Service fire and trail crews it was an administrative site.
+Between 1936-37, the CCC started construction of the Hamma Hamma Guard Station, also known as Hamma Hamma Cabin.
+The station was used as an administrative site for United States Forest Service fire and trail crews.

 1960s-Present

-In 1999, there was a landslide south of Eldon.
-It was from U.S. Route 101 mile mark 321.96 to 322.44.
-It was known as the Eldon Slide.
-The Department of Transportation submitted an application for a Shoreline Management Permit - Substantial Development, Conditional use.
-The Permit was to construct a rock buttress with heavy loose riprap to contain the hillside.
-In addition to this, they wanted to install horizontal drains to drain excess water from the saturated hillside.
+In 1999, there was a landslide known as the Eldon Slide that occurred south of the community.
+The slide covered U.S. Route 101 from mile mark 321.96 to 322.44.
+The Washington State Department of Transportation submitted an application for a Shoreline Management Permit.
+The permit was to construct a rock buttress with heavy loose riprap to contain the hillside.
+In addition, plans also called for the installation of horizontal drains to help shed excess water from the saturated hillside.

 The 2018 Maple Fire occurred southwest of Brinnon in and near Eldon.
-The trees burned for almost 3 months and it costed $4.5 million to contain.
+The trees burned for almost 3 months and it cost $4.5 million to contain.

+Recreation

+A convenience store named Eldon Store was built sometime before the time the Civilian Conservation Corps stationed near the river.
+It burned down in the later 1900's and was rebuilt and still stands today.

+A restaurant named Hama Hama Oyster Saloon was established 1922 and still sells oysters today.